 How to be sure that your gloves fit well

 Well, the practical way is to wear a pair in a store.
-On the other hand, online shopping is easier, so here are a couple of ways to find the correct size.
+On the other hand, online shopping is more relaxed, so here are a couple of ways to find the correct size.

-- The first way: If you have a pair that fits well, measure that and seek online for same measurements and size.
+- The first way: If you have a pair that fits well, measure that, and seek online for the same measurements and size.

 - The second way: Measure your palm and overall hand.
 Then take the numbers and seek online how these “translate” to glove sizes.
 Use the online shop chat to define the accurate glove size for your case.
-While sizes vary, in general, a small size usually means something between 6.5-8 inches, medium is from 7 to 9 and large is 8 to 10.6 inches.
+While sizes vary, in general, a small scale usually means something between 6.5-8 inches, the medium is from 7 to 9, and broad is 8 to 10.6 inches.

-Happy hiking trips!
-For a big range of outdoor related gear and tips, visit this section.
+We wish you plenty and happy hiking trips!
+For a big range of outdoor-related gear and tips, visit this section.